 - When will I make phone calls?

 2. It is the best tool for time management

 Calendar management plays an essential role in our daily work.
 It is your partner to help you prioritize your time and stay on top of your tasks.
 Time management is a critical success factor for being a productive person, and your most important tool for managing your time is your calendar.

-No matter what your calendar-expertise level is, here are 3 ways you can take things to the next level and master your calendar.
+No matter what your calendar-expertise level is, here are 4 ways you can take things to the next level and manage your calendar like a pro.

 1. Pick the calendar type you want to use

 Digital calendars are very popular because every smart phone has a a free calendar app built into the operating system.
 All iPhones include an iCloud calendar account.
 All Android phones include a google calendar account.
 Many third party developers make powerful calendar apps that will work with Apple, Google, or Windows operating systems.